genkobar/Coursera_DataScience_GetData_Project/README.md

 We read in the test activity data.
 We bind it to the test data set in the same manner as we did with the subject data.

 Now, we add a new column to the test data set, called “actlabel”.
 For each activity number, we store the corresponding activity description, as listed in the activity_labels.txt file, in the “actlabel” column.
-After this is done, we remove the number activity column, and rename the new column “activity”.

 We process the training data in the same way.